 - People who have interacted with or observed integrity agencies from a private sector, civil society, media or general citizen perspective.

-Further options papers, recommendations and results will be released progressively in 2018, and at National Integrity 2019, the biennial conference of Transparency International Australia, planned for Sydney in March 2019.
+Further options papers, recommendations and results will be released progressively in 2018, and at National Integrity 2019, the biennial conference of Transparency International Australia, planned for Melbourne in March 2019.